Oldfield mouse: Survival

 Birds and mammals prey upon the oldfield mouse.
 Various types of parasites can effect oldfield mice, with nematodes being the main ones.
-One mouse survived in captivity for 5.5 years.
+The average lifespan of a mouse in the wild is 18 months, though one mouse survived in captivity for 5.5 years.
+They are primarily nocturnal to avoid predation.

 Conservation

 In 2010, the beach mouse was in the least concern category on the IUCN Red List.
 For the beach mouse's subspecies, out of sixteen known, one is extinct, one was listed critically endangered, four endangered and two near threatened.

 Under the Endangered Species Act of 1973, the following beach mice are protected as endangered or threatened subspecies: